 A menstrual cup is a small, bell-shaped cup that is generally made from medical grade silicone and used internally to collect menstrual blood.
 Menstrual cups have no known instances of TSS, as they catch menstrual flow instead of absorbing it.

-Using a menstrual cup means no toxic chemicals and no micro-abrasions (caused by the tampons fibers) to the vaginal walls.
-As an added bonus, most women find that they need to change their cup only once every twelve hours, making it perfect for an active lifestyle.
+Using a menstrual cup or disc means no toxic chemicals and no micro-abrasions (caused by the tampons fibers) to the vaginal walls.
+As an added bonus, most find that they need to change their cup only once every twelve hours, making it perfect for an active lifestyle.

 Reusable Cloth Pads